Gordonstoun

-There were acknowledged cases of reported pupil abuse with no action taken in the 1970s and 1980s, for which the school much later apologised, commenting that at the time there had been "a completely unacceptable view that these were just things that happen".
+Gordonstoun is included in The Schools Index as one of the 150 best private schools in the world and among top 30 senior schools in the UK.

 History

 Founding

 The British Salem School of Gordonstoun was established in 1934 by Kurt Hahn, a German Jewish educationalist who, after being arbitrarily arrested after the Reichstag fire, fled Nazi Germany.
 Hahn was asked by friends to give a demonstration in the UK of his "Salem system".
 He was born in Berlin in 1886 and studied at the University of Oxford.
 After reading Plato's The Republic as a young man, Hahn conceived the idea of a modern school.
 With the help of Prince Max of Baden, he set up the Schule Schloss Salem in 1919.
 After the First World War, both men decided that education was key in influencing the future.
 They developed Salem to develop its students as community leaders.
 By the 1930s Salem had already become a renowned school throughout Europe.
 In 1932, Hahn spoke out against the Nazis and was arrested in March 1933.

 He was released and exiled to Britain in the same year through the influence of the Prime Minister, Ramsay MacDonald, who was familiar with Hahn's work.
 At the urging of British friends, Hahn decided to start a new school in Morayshire.

 Gordonstoun was started in a small way and had financial difficulties in its early years.
 After the death in 1930 of Sir William Gordon-Cumming, 4th Baronet, his house at Gordonstoun was obtained by Kurt Hahn, whose offer for the lease was accepted on 14 March 1934.
 The buildings needed repair and renovation, and at the start of the first academic year, the school had only two enrolled pupils.
 Hahn expected Gordonstoun to operate for only a few years, as an example of his vision.
 The number of pupils steadily increased, and some additional pupils transferred from Salem, including Prince Philip of Greece, who later became Duke of Edinburgh.
 By the start of the Second World War, 135 boys were attending.